Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 On 8th October 1833 Thomas married Martha Abdy at St Michael's Church in Bray, Berkshire.

-In 1835 they celebrated the birth of their son, Thomas Jr, soon followed by George in 1837 and a daughter, Elizabeth, in 1839.
+In 1835 they celebrated the birth of their son, Thomas Jr, soon followed by George in 1837, and a daughter, Elizabeth, in 1839.

 The young family first appears in the 1841 Census living in Windsor Road, Bray, Berkshire, where Thomas is working as a gardener.

 1842 saw the birth of a third son, Ephraim.
-A second daughter Mary followed in 1845, a third daughter Louisa in 1847 and a fourth Sarah in 1851
+A second daughter Mary followed in 1845, a third daughter Louisa in 1847, and a fourth Sarah in 1851

 In 1856 George Robinson marries Mary Pearson in Windsor, Berkshire.

 Thomas and his family are still living at their home in Windsor Road, Bray by the time of the 1861 Census.
 Thomas has now become a market gardener.
-Market gardens were relatively small scale productions of fruits and vegetables grown on a small area of land.
+Market gardeners were relatively small scale producers of fruits and vegetables grown on a small area of land.
 The produce was often sold direct to customers or to restaurants and Inns.
 Elizabeth is working as a servant whilst living at home, while Ephraim has left home to work as a baker for Mr Henry Cowdery in Cookham High Street.
 Interestingly on the 1861 Census, Ephraim is living next door to Sir Stanley Spencer's paternal grandfather, Julius Spencer.

-In 1867 Thomas Jr marries Eliza House, daughter of Ephraim House of the Wheatsheaf Inn, Grazeley, Berkshire in Salford, Lancashire.
+In 1867 Thomas Jr marries Eliza House, daughter of Ephraim House of the Wheatsheaf Inn, Grazeley, Berkshire, in Salford, Lancashire.

 1881 finds the now elderly Thomas and Martha still living at their home in Money Row Green, Holyport.
-At eighty years old Thomas is still listed as working as a gardener.
+At 80 years old Thomas is still listed as working as a gardener.
 Elizabeth and William are still living with their parents.

 Thomas Jr has taken over the running of the Wheatsheaf Inn in Grazeley, Berkshire, along with his wife Eliza.
 Thomas's sister Louisa is living and working at The Inn as an assistant.
 Thomas's other sister Mary is visiting at the time.